triistany/dotfiles/README.md

 | **mod + d**         | discord                       |
 | **mod + g**         | minecraft (gdlauncher)        |

-I don't use thunar and the trash, it's just to say that I don't have thouse in my config.
+I don't use thunar and the trash in my actual arch, it's just to say that I don't have thouse in my config.